CDCgov/RecordLinker/docs/site/reference.md

 `PHONE`

-:   The patient's phone number (normalized to 10 digits).
+:   The patient's phone number (normalized to the National Number from [phonenumbers.parse()](https://github.com/daviddrysdale/python-phonenumbers) , e.g., no country codes or extensions and white space is removed).

 `EMAIL`